-Step 2.1.3: Estimate Bounding Values of Ignition Frequency A
+Step 2.1.3: Estimate Bounding Values of Ignition Frequency AF

 At this point in the process, a bounding AF of 1.0 is assumed.
 If the finding category assigned in Step 1.2 is “Fire Prevention and Administrative Controls”, an increase of the FIF by up to a factor of 10 may be applicable to hot work and transient combustible fires.
 These increases are accounted for in the generic FIFs for hot work and transient combustible fires provided in Table 2.1.3.
 Guidance for determining the applicable adjustments to the FIF for hot work and transient combustible fires when not using the bounding FIF estimates in Table 2.1.3 is provided in Steps 2.4.2 and 2.4.3.

-Step 2.1.4: Estimate Bounding Value of the S
+Step 2.1.4: Estimate Bounding Value of the SF

 SFi is the probability that the HRR of the ignition source for scenario i is sufficient to cause damage to or ignition of the nearest and most vulnerable target.
 At this point in the process, a bounding SFi of 1.0 is assumed.
 Since ignition sources are screened based on the 98th percentile of the HRR probability distributions, the assigned SF can range from 2E-2 to 1.
 SFi, is a function of the type of ignition source and the distance to and characteristics of the nearest and most vulnerable combustible or damage target.
 Guidance for determining the SF for specific ignition sources is provided in Step 2.6.
 In the absence of detailed information on the type and location of ignition sources and targets in the area(s) under evaluation, a bounding SF of 1.0 is assumed for the area.

-Step 2.1.5: Estimate Bounding Value of the N
+Step 2.1.5: Estimate Bounding Value of the NSP

 NSPi is the probability that fire suppression efforts fail to suppress the fire before the scenario-specific fire damage state is reached.
 At this point in the process, a bounding NSPi of 1.0 is assumed.
 NSPi can be between 0 (suppression always succeeds before the damage state is reached) and 1.0 (all suppression fails).
 For cases where fixed fire suppression is not being credited, NSP is based entirely on the response of the manual fire brigade compared to the predicted damage time.
 For fire areas protected by fixed suppression (either automatic or manually activated), two suppression paths are considered: success of the fixed suppression system; and failure of the fixed suppression system to activate on demand combined with the response of the manual fire brigade.
 Guidance for calculating scenario-specific NSPs is provided in Step 2.7.
 In the absence of detailed information concerning the type and location of ignition sources and targets in the area(s) under evaluation, a bounding area-wide NSP of 1.0 is assumed.

-Step 2.1.6: Estimate Bounding C
+Step 2.1.6: Estimate Bounding CCDP

 CCDPi is the probability that fire-induced damage to plant components and cables in scenario i will lead to core damage.
 A bounding value for CCDP can be obtained based on an assessment of the unavailability and independence of the designated SSD path for the area(s) under evaluation, as described below.
 These bounding CCDP values vary from 0.01 to 1.0.
-Alternatively, a conservative estimate can be determined by the SRA using the plant specific SPAR models and assuming that all targets that are potentially vulnerable due to the deficiency will be damaged (full room burnout).
+Alternatively, a conservative estimate can be determined by the SRA using the plant specific Standardized Plant Analysis Risk (SPAR) models and assuming that all targets that are potentially vulnerable due to the deficiency will be damaged (full room burnout).
 Additional guidance for refining the CCDP estimate is provided in Step 2.5.

-Identify the Designated Post-SSD Path
+Identify the Designated Post-Fire SSD Path